 We’Moon culture exists in the diversity and oneness of our experiences as wemoon.
 We honor both.
 We come from many different ways of life.
 At the same time, as wemoon, we share a common mother root.
 As makers of We’Moon, we are delighted when wemoon from varied backgrounds contribute art and writing.
 We’Moon does not support or condone cultural appropriation (taking what belongs to others) or cultural fascism (controlling artistic expression).
 We do not knowingly publish oppressive content of any kind.
 We invite you to share your work with respect for both cultural integrity and creative inspiration.

 We are fully aware that we live in a racist patriarchal society.
 Its influences have permeated every aspect of society, including the very liberation movements committed to ending oppression.
-Feminism is no exception—historically and presently dominated by white women's priorities and experiences.
+Feminism is no exception—historically and presently dominated by white, mainstream women's priorities and experiences.
 We seek to counter these influences in our work.
-Most of us in our staff group are lesbian or queer—we live outside the norm.
+Most of us in our staff group are lesbian or queer—we live outside of the norm.
 At the same time, we are mostly womyn who benefit from white privilege.
-We seek to make We’Moon a safe and welcoming place for all wimmin, especially for women of color (WOC) and others marginalized by the mainstream.
-We are eager to publish more words and images depicting people of color created by WOC.
-We encourage more WOC to submit their creative work to We’Moon for greater inclusion and visibility.
+We seek to make We’Moon a safe and welcoming space for all women, including those from international women's cultures, women of color (WOC) and others marginalized by the mainstream, e.g., lesbian, non-binary, transgender, genderqueer, etc. We are eager to publish more words and images depicting people of color created by WOC.
+We encourage women from all walks of life to take part in helping We’Moon weave a rich and varied tapestry.
 Learn more about how to submit your creative work, here.

 Everything that flows moves in rhythm with the Moon.
 She rules the water element on Earth.
 She pulls on the ocean’s tides, the weather, female reproductive cycles and the life fluids in plants, animals and people.
 She influences the underground currents in earth energy, the mood swings of mind, body, behavior and emotion.
 The Moon’s phases reflect her dance with Sun and Earth, her closest relatives in the sky.
 Together, these three heavenly bodies weave the web of light and dark into our lives.